 Home Page > Supplementary Information > TVM430 Cab Signalling Display

 The Channel Tunnel Rail Link (CTRL) is signalled with a cab signalling system called TVM430.
-This is the same system as used in the Channel Tunnel itself, as well as on the high speed lines in France.
+This is the same system as used in the Channel Tunnel itself, as well as on the high-speed lines in France.
 The letters "TVM" stand for 'Transmission Voie-Machine', which means 'Track to Train Transmission'.
-The number "430" refers to the theoretical maximum speed at which the system will operate, 430 km/h (267 m.p.h.).
+The number "430" refers to the theoretical maximum speed at which the system will operate, which is 430 km/h (267 m.p.h.).
 The maximum permissible speed on the CTRL is 300 km/h (186 m.p.h.).

 An indication displayed inside the cab advises the driver at what speed, in kilometres per hour, the train may run.
 An audible tone accompanies any change of display.

 A flashing indication advises the driver that the next indication displayed may be more restrictive than the current one.
 The change of indication will usually occur when the train passes the next block marker.

 |Steady line speed indication for normal running.||The train may proceed at the maximum permitted line speed, as indicated.|

 |Steady clear indication for normal running.||The train may run at the maximum permitted speed for the train concerned.
 This indication is for certain types of trains that cannot run at the maximum permitted line speed.|

 |Steady warning indication.||The train's speed must be reduced to the indicated speed (or lower) as soon as possible.|